-Mixed Families

-A family is eligible for assistance as long as at least one member is a citizen, national, or eligible noncitizen.
-Families that include eligible and ineligible individuals are considered mixed families.
-Such families will be given notice that their assistance will be prorated, and that they may request a hearing if they contest this determination.
-See Chapter 7 for a discussion of how rents are prorated, and Chapter 20 for a discussion of informal hearing procedures.
+Mixed Families: A family is eligible for assistance as long as at least one member is a citizen, national or eligible immigrant.
+Families that include eligible and ineligible individuals are called "mixed".
+Such applicant families will be given notice that their assistance will be prorated and that they may request a hearing if they contest this determination.
+The proration is calculated based on the number of members who are citizens or have eligible immigration status and the total number of family members.